dart-lang/dartdoc/README.md

 ## Status

-Ready for testing, but has many known issues.
+Ready for testing, but has [known issues](https://github.com/dart-lang/dartdoc/issues).

 ## FAQ